dye784/Algos-and-Data-Structures/WeightedQuickUnion/README.md

 No test specs for this because I'm lazy.
 Also because it's pretty simple to implement.
 There are only a few modifications to do.
 Try to implement yourself and then look at the solution if you get stuck or you can just look at the solution and learn from that. ¯\_(ツ)_/¯ <-- lost his arm from writing test specs

 See README for Weighted Quick Union Path Compression for full improvements on this algo.

+If you want to try and implement and see how this affects your performance run time you can use

+`const timerName = "OPTINAL STRING HERE TO CALL YOUR TIMER"` `console.time(timerName)`

+and then to end the timer

+`console.timeEnd(timerName)`